o3de/o3de.org/content/docs/engine-dev/assets/metadata.md

 * texture file types (jpg, png, dds, tif, etc)

 ### Unknown
-These are files which need further analysis to determine if support is useful or feasible and how much work, if any, is required to fully support them
+These are files which need further analysis to determine if support is useful or feasible and how much work, if any, is required to fully support them.

 * materialtype - referenced by FBX files - suspect this is a code based dependency
 * shader, attimage - referenced by binary pass file and shadervariantlist
-* tfxbone, tfxmesh - referenced by binary tfx file
+* tfxbone, tfxmesh - referenced by binary TFX file

 * pak - may be referenced by code? legacy asset
 * shadervariantlist - referenced by shadervariantlist.
 There is a relative path to a shader file, JSON format

 ### Too generic
 These file extensions tend to be used by a variety of different types of content, which means that a file extension based approach to supporting relocation won't work as cleanly here.
 XML files, for example, can describe multiple different types of content, some of which will handle asset relocation easier than others.
 The easiest path forward to supporting relocation for this kind of content is to get content types to use specific file extensions instead of these generic ones.
-For example, even though prefab files are in the json format, they do not have the json extension.
+For example, even though prefab files are in the JSON format, they do not have the JSON extension.

 * xml - referenced by uicanvas
 * json - referenced by materialtype
 * txt - no existing references